MicrosoftDocs/azure-docs/articles/application-insights/local-forwarder.md

     ![Screenshot of local forwarder release download page](.\media\local-forwarder\001-local-forwarder-windows-service-host-zip.png)

-2. In this example for ease of demonstration, we will just extract the .zip file to the path `C:\LF-WindowsServiceHost'.
+2. In this example for ease of demonstration, we will just extract the .zip file to the path `C:\LF-WindowsServiceHost`.

     To register the service and configure it to start at system boot run the following from the command line as Administrator: